RubixML/ML/docs/inference.md

 ```

 ## Ranking Samples
 Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can produce an anomaly score from the samples in a dataset.
-Anomaly scores are useful for attaining the degree of anomalousness for a sample.
+Unnormalized anomaly scores are useful for attaining the degree of anomalousness for a sample relative to other samples.
 Higher anomaly scores equate to greater abnormality whereas low scores are typical of normal samples.
-Samples can be sorted by their anomaly score and the top samples can be flagged for further analysis.
+In a common scenario, samples are sorted by their anomaly score and the top samples are then be flagged for further analysis.

 ```php
 $scores = $estimator->rank($dataset);